lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 # Check the output
 cat a.Rout</code></pre>

+The source() function causes R to accept its input from the named file or URL or connection.
+Input is read and parsed from that file until the end of the file is reached, then the parsed expressions are evaluated sequentially in the chosen environment.
+However, when the URL is provided by Https, it is only supported on Windows system.
+On linux, you will get the error "https:// URLs are not supported".
+You should use the following command instead.
+<pre><code>source(pipe(paste("wget -O -", "https://bioconductor.org/biocLite.R")))</code></pre>

 <h2>Running Python</h2>
 RENCI uses the Anaconda python distribution from Continuum Analytics.
 You can use Python and Anaconda by running:
 <pre><code>module load python</code></pre>